Using a Mobile Phone

 Auriga advocates are specialist in mobile phone offences, you can call us now for free initial advice.

 It is an offence to use a handheld mobile phone whilst driving.
 The offence carries a fine of up to £1,000 and 6 penalty points. £2,500 if you are driving a bus, coach or HGV.
 It can be dealt with by way of a fixed penalty notice, which will be £200 fine and 6 penalty points.

 It is usually dealt with by way of a fixed penalty ticket which used to be £100 and 3 points but has recently been raised to £200 6 points due to the use of mobile phones being the cause of many serious accidents.

 The use of a mobile phone whilst driving where you have caused an accident could attract much more serious offences such as careless driving or dangerous driving

 offences.
-If you are being investigated due to such an accident you should seek specialist advice straight away for the best possible outcome.
+If you are being investigated due to such an accident you should speak to one of mobile offence specialist solicitors for advice for the best possible outcome.

 Do I have to accept the fixed penalty ticket?

 - The motorist will not be subject to the “totting up” procedure ie 12 points or more on licence after adding the points for the offence

 - The motorist must be able to surrender his licence for endorsement.

 If a motorist is unable to fulfil the criteria the officer will report the motorist for summons.